What Is Travel Speed in Welding and Why It Matters

 3. Slow travel: wide bead, possible inclusions or burn-through.

-In stick welding, keep a steady quarter-moon pattern.
-In MIG, match speed to voltage and wire feed rate so you keep your welds precise and free.
+In stick welding, keep a steady quarter-moon pattern when the joint calls for it.
+In MIG, match speed to voltage and wire feed speed so the weld stays controlled.

 Heat Input Balance

-Travel speed controls heat input, so moving faster lowers the energy delivered to the joint and helps limit burn-through in heat-sensitive material.
-You can use this balance to shape penetration and bead profile with precision.
+Travel speed controls heat input.
+Moving faster lowers the energy delivered to the joint and can help limit burn-through in heat-sensitive material.
+You can use this balance to shape penetration and bead profile with more control.

-If you travel too fast, you’ll get shallow penetration and a narrow bead; if you slow down too much, heat input rises, widening the weld and risking overheating.
-In semiautomatic work, 10 to 12 inches per minute is common, while skilled welders may run up to 20 inches per minute.
+If you travel too fast, you may get shallow penetration and a narrow bead.
+If you slow down too much, heat input rises, which widens the weld and can overheat the base metal.

-Those travel adjustments also affect bead symmetry, edge smoothness, and overall appearance.
-To hold the desired result, coordinate speed with amperage and voltage, then verify that the weld stays consistent, controlled, and structurally sound.
+Travel speed also affects bead symmetry, edge smoothness, and overall appearance.
+To hold the result you want, coordinate speed with amperage and voltage.
+Then check that the weld stays consistent, controlled, and sound.

 How Travel Speed Works With Amperage, Voltage, and WFS

-Although travel speed is often adjusted last, it directly controls heat input and must be balanced with amperage, voltage, and wire feed speed (WFS) to maintain weld quality.
+Although travel speed often gets adjusted last, it directly controls heat input.
+You must balance it with amperage, voltage, and wire feed speed (WFS) to maintain weld quality.

-When you raise WFS, you increase the amperage influence because the machine must melt more wire and base metal.
-If you don’t match travel speed to that load, you’ll change penetration and bead profile.
+When you raise WFS, you usually increase amperage because the machine must melt more wire.
+If you do not match travel speed to that change, you may alter penetration and bead profile.

-Voltage adjustments also matter: a higher voltage widens the arc cone, so you may need to move faster to keep the puddle controlled.
+Voltage also matters.
+Higher voltage can widen the arc cone, so you may need a steadier pace to keep the puddle under control.

 Use this logic:

-1. Higher WFS usually demands higher amperage and careful travel speed.
+1. Higher WFS usually needs careful travel speed control.

-2. More voltage can require a faster, steadier pass.
+2. More voltage may require a faster and steadier pass.

 MIG Welding Travel Speed: Signs You’re Off